Last modified on March 3rd, 2021

 The IUD (levonorgestrel intrauterine device) is a hormonal method.
 It is a small, T-shaped piece of plastic.
 The IUD is put into the uterus.
 Once there, it makes the lining of the uterus thinner and thickens the mucus of the cervix.
 This prevents the sperm from fertilizing the egg.
 IUDs offer 3, 4 or 5 years of protection (depending on the type).
 If you want to get pregnant, you can have the IUD removed.

 Get it and forget it.
 If you do not want to worry about remembering your contraceptive method, the IUS just may be for you.
-Once it is in, you can leave it in for 3, 4 or 5 years.
+Once it is in, you can leave it in for 3 to 7 years.

 Hands-free.
 No packages or prescriptions to pick up at the pharmacy.
 There is nothing that could get lost or forgotten.

 Total privacy.
 No one can tell when you have an IUS.
 There is no packaging, and nothing you need to do just before you have sex.

 Safe and sound for female bodies.
 That is true even if you are young, have never been pregnant, or have never had kids.